keithdoggett/keithdoggett.github.io/_posts/projects/2020-05-14-spatial-stats.markdown

 ### Path Forward

 I'm happy that the project has come together nicely so far, but there is definitely still work that needs to be done on it.
 A variety of improvements could be made from adding features, adding utilities to increase usability, splitting it up into different gems to reduce dependencies, and other smaller things.
 I'm going to list some of the things that come to mind below, but I intend on making this a living document that will be updated as the gem progresses.
 If you want to make a feature suggestion or contribution feel free to open up an issue/pull request on the Github page.

+1. Global Measurements
+  * `Geary`'s C
+  * `GetisOrd`
+2. Local Measurements
+  * `Join Count`
+3. Utilities
+  * Add support for .gal file imports
+  * Add support for Rate variables
+  * Add support for Bayes smoothing
+  * Add an additional gem `spatial_stats-geojson` that will depend on `RGeo`, but can produce weights matrices from geojson inputs.
+4. ActiveRecord Extensions
+  * Break queries into a seperate `spatial_stats-activerecord` gem that will contain the queries to interface with PostGIS.
+Will remove core dependency on `Rails`.
+5. General
+  * Add point pattern analysis module

+### Footnotes

+[^1]: In my checkerboard setup, this is the probability that if an observation's neighbors are sampled without replacement, they are all the opposite value of itself.